-14. In achieving the objective of conferring a specific target trait (intended effect) to a plant by the insertion of defined DNA sequences, additional traits could, in some cases, be acquired or existing traits could be lost or modified (unintended effects).
+15. In achieving the objective of conferring a specific trait (intended effect) to an animal by the insertion of defined DNA sequences, additional traits could, in some cases, be acquired or existing traits could be lost or modified (unintended effects).
 The potential occurrence of unintended effects is not restricted to the use of in vitro nucleic acid techniques.
-Rather, it is an inherent and general phenomenon that can also occur in conventional breeding.
-Unintended effects may be deleterious, beneficial, or neutral with respect to the health of the plant or the safety of foods derived from the plant.
+Rather, it is an inherent and general phenomenon that can also occur in conventional breeding as well in association with the use of assisted be deleterious, beneficial, or neutral with respect to the health of the plant or the safety of foods derived from the plant.
 Unintended effects in recombinant-DNA plants may also arise through the insertion of DNA sequences and/or they may arise through subsequent conventional breeding of the recombinant-DNA plant.
 Safety assessment should include data and information to reduce the possibility that a food derived from a recombinant-DNA plant would have an unexpected, adverse effect on human health.